proximax-storage/python-xpx-chain-sdk/README.md

 # License

 Lexical is licensed under the Apache 2.0 license.
-See the LICENCE for more information.
+See the LICENSE for more information.

 # Contributing